By Alex Lia, researcher at Humanitarian Advisory Group.

 However, the dichotomy between the humanitarian and development sectors is arguably increasingly blurred in practice, particularly in regions experiencing protracted crises like the Pacific, where rather than armed conflict there is entrenched inequality.
 In these settings, governments and aid workers alike see the separation of sectors as artificial at best and unhelpful at worst.

-The Report of the Secretary-General for the World Humanitarian Summit identified the need to transcend the traditional humanitarian-development divide and work together in pursuit of the SDGs.
+The Report of the Secretary-General for the World Humanitarian Summit, held in Istanbul in 2016, identified the need to transcend the traditional humanitarian-development divide and work together in pursuit of the SDGs.
 Ban Ki-moon explained that sustainably improving lives through a people-centered approach is necessary to avoid dependence on short-term aid.

-The former Secretary-General’s calls to align and merge the work of humanitarian and development actors were not without criticism.
-In their high profile withdrawal from the WHS, Médecins Sans Frontières released a statement condemning its focus on incorporating ‘humanitarian assistance into a broader development and resilience agenda.’
+Ban Ki-moon’s calls to align and merge the work of humanitarian and development actors were not without criticism.
+In their high profile withdrawal from the WHS, Médecins Sans Frontières released a statement condemning the summit’s focus on incorporating ‘humanitarian assistance into a broader development and resilience agenda.’
 MSF expressed concerns that the focus of the WHS on doing aid differently threatened to ‘dissolve humanitarian assistance into wider development, peace-building and political agendas.’

 “Nothing should undermine the commitment to principled humanitarian action, especially in situations of armed conflict, but there is, at the same time, a shared moral imperative of preventing crises and sustainably reducing people’s levels of humanitarian need, a task that requires the pursuit of collective outcomes across silos.” – UNOCHA